software-mansion/protostar/website/docs/cairo-1/01-introduction.md

 # Introduction

 Protostar is a toolchain for developing Starknet smart contracts that helps with writing, deploying(TODO) and [testing](07-testing/README.md) your smart contracts.
-It is casually inspired by [Foundry](https://github.com/foundry-rs/foundry).
+It is loosely inspired by [Foundry](https://github.com/foundry-rs/foundry).

 ## Learning objectives (TODO)